Where to Buy

 GBM Assessment (Score: 8/10)

-The surviving fragments of Heraclitus introduced some of the most profound and enduring concepts in Western philosophy, including the Logos, the doctrine of perpetual flux ("everything flows"), and the unity of opposites.
-His thought influenced Plato, Hegel, Nietzsche, and Heidegger, making him one of the most consequential Pre-Socratic thinkers.
+The surviving fragments of Heraclitus introduced some of the deepest and most persistent concepts in Western philosophy, including the Logos, the doctrine of perpetual flux ("everything flows"), and the unity of opposites.
+His thought influenced Plato, Hegel, Nietzsche, and Heidegger, making him a consequential Pre-Socratic thinkers.

 Writing from Ephesus, Heraclitus articulated the principle of perpetual change, known as panta rhei, and the concept of the Logos as the governing principle of the cosmos.
 Hegel's dialectic, Nietzsche's doctrine of eternal recurrence, and Heidegger's inquiry into Being all engage deeply with Heraclitean thought.
 His fragments remain a core text in the history of philosophy.